 4.1 Accessing personal data

-Data can be accessed through The DSL [name] and the school office staff [name]).
-Pupil and Parent data is stored on [management system e.g SIMS]
+Data can be accessed through The DSL Chris Wilson and the school office staff Rose Scrase.
+Pupil and Parent data is stored on SIMS

 Staff should use school hardware that meets the requirements of the schools GDPR policy, and the security requirements listed in point 4.3 of this policy.